Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-Setting-Up-The-Clip-Edition.md

 #### Tristate on NOR consoles
 If your console is a NAND console you can skip this.
 If it's a NOR you'll need it.

 For NOR consoles you have to solder a wire from Tristate on the clip edition to Tristate on the PS3 motherboard.
 Here are some pictures of the Tristate locations for different boards.
+Images from psdevwiki.com.

 #### DIA-001/DIA-002
 ![DIA-001_BOTTOM](/assets/img/DIA-001_BOTTOM.jpg){:class="img-responsive"}